-But of course, there is so much more to this University town and its outskirts.
+But of course, there is so much more to Burlington and its outskirts.
 There’s an enviro-hippy vibe, a boutique hotel with poignantly-sourced art, a frenetic, Victorian/mid-century modern B&B that offers something too good to pass up, Teddy Bears, steamships on land, and of course, the beer that has made Vermont in general, and Burlington in particular, an international destination.

 Things to Do in Greater Burlington VT

 This sweet, upbeat tour takes you through all phases of a Vermont Bear’s construction, from Cutting to Hand Sewing, to Stuffing and Distribution.
 Many bears are made from scratch per order, with personalized monogramming of names and phrases (“marry me”) on paws.

 The stuffing – recycled plastic, hypoallergenic – comes out of the machines at 100 miles per hour.
 Limbs are locked into place, and the back of each bear is hand-stitched to close it well.
 The company offers 200 outfits, each with a story.

 The shipping and receiving warehouse, called “Emerald City,” is where the bears are uniquely packed in a decorative box with Vermont Brownie included, “so the bear doesn’t get hungry in transit.”
 The box even has air holes.

-Dr. Nancy can fix most of these, but the lawn-mowed bear might be too shredded to make whole.
+Dr. Nancy can fix most of these.
+But the lawn-mowed bear might be too shredded to make whole.
 In those situations, they are patched together as well as can be expected, and sent home with a new bear.
 Due to their durable construction and the fact that they are guaranteed for life, Vermont Teddy Bears are not cheap.
-The 15” Classic starts at $49.99, with a 6 foot version going for $200.
+The 15” Classic starts at $59.99, with a 6 foot version going for $200.

 With elements of Williamsburg (VA), Winterthur (DE) and Greenfield Village (MI), the Shelburne Museum is one of the most unique assemblages of buildings, boats and bridges you’ll ever see.

 Brought to life by folk-art-collector society dame, Electra Havemeyer Webb, whose family is credited with bringing French Impressionist paintings to New York’s Metropolitan Museum in the 1920’s, and who married James Watson Webb, the son of Eliza Vanderbilt, The Shelburne Museum is as eclectic as Electra was eccentric.

 Come to see the 220ft Ticonderoga, a sidewheel steamboat that once plied Lake Champlain and is now permanently situated on the beautifully landscaped 45-acre grounds.
 It sits across a lawn from the Colchester Point Lighthouse (moved here in 1953), and the 1773 Prentiss Home (moved here from Hadley MA).

 The newest building, a contemporary edifice designed by Ann Beha Architects, is counterpoint to the bright red round barn directly across the green.
 It’s these juxtapositions that make Shelburne Museum so compelling. $24 adults, $12 kids.
 Open May-October 10-5.

 Like it sister attraction, Shelburne Museum, there’s a lot to see on this 1,400-acre working farm; nine points of interest including the Farm Barn, which houses the Children’s Farmyard and cheese-making facilities, the Dairy, where 125 purebred Brown Swiss cows are milked daily to produce the Farmhouse Cheddar (available at the Farm Store), the family summer home, now an Inn, and other attractions.

 To maximize your time, take the 1 ½ hour guided tram tour (runs 3 times/day).
 Or simply ride the wagon over to the Farm Barn’s Children’s Farmyard, which houses newborn animals and educational programming for kids and families.

 Marshall and his brother Alec now run the non-profit Shelburne Farms, established in the 1970’s by all six siblings of his generation.
 Back then, the charitable component was comprised only of a summer camp and vegetable market, while the farm itself remained an active dairy business.

-In 1987, it became the Inn @ Shelburne Farms, a stunning 24 room seasonal hotel (no heat or air-conditioning in the rooms) with a well-regarded restaurant.
+In 1987, it became the Inn @ Shelburne Farms, a stunning 24 room seasonal hotel, with no heat or air-conditioning, and a well-regarded restaurant.
 I asked Marshall how he felt having strangers stay in his old childhood room.
 “I love it.
 It’s keeping the house and memories alive,” he said.

-Advancing sustainable forestry, Marshall is both Woodland’s Manager and “Special Projects Coordinator.”
+Advancing sustainable forestry, Marshall is both the Woodland Manager and “Special Projects Coordinator.”
 What kind of special projects?
 Well, the farm is growing its own shitake mushrooms – in tree trunks impregnated with spores – used by chefs at the Inn @ Shelburne Farm.

-People are drawn to Shelburne Farms for all kinds of reasons; its history, its celeb-designed landscape, to walk the 10 miles of trails, to eat in the Inn’s restaurant or stay overnight; but mostly to bring children to the Farm Barn to see and interact with the animals.
+People are drawn to Shelburne Farms for all kinds of reasons; its history, its celeb-designed landscape, to walk the 10 miles of trails, to eat in the Inn’s restaurant or stay overnight.
+But mostly to bring children to the Farm Barn to see and interact with the animals.
 Open mid-May to mid-Oct, daily 10-4, $8 adults, $5 kids, 1.5 hour tours additional $3.

-You’ll find antiquities, Native American artifacts, European Art and the modern collection including Warhole, Roachenberg, Jasper Johns, Robert Indiana’s LOVE, and Lichtenstein among others.
+You’ll find antiquities, Native American artifacts, and European Art.
+The modern collection includes Warhole, Roachenberg, Jasper Johns, Robert Indiana’s LOVE, and Lichtenstein among others.
 Open Labor Day to mid-May, Tues, Thurs, Fri.
 10-4, Wed 10-7, Sat/Sun noon-4. $5 adults, $3 kids.